adimverse/interview-file-uploader/README.md

 Hi!
 Welcome to the take home.
 Here is a bare-bones [Next.js](nextjs.org/) app created with the [t3 app](https://create.t3.gg/)!
 The bottom of this readme contains some usage tips if you are new to t3 -- essentially it sets up a bit of boilerplate so you can get moving faster.

+👩‍💻 ---> Instructions <--- 🧑‍💻

+Please enter your query in the search bar.
+Wait a few seconds until the gif images are loaded.
+Click on the image you like, it will become your profile picture.
+Unfortunately, the profile cannot be edited.

+In my code, I didn't use tailwind CSS, I chose material UI.
+I don't think this is a critically important point, but if necessary, I can use tailwind CSS.

+I could add gif pagination and profile customization, but it would take more time than allocated for the task.

 ## Task

 Using the [giphy.com API](https://developers.giphy.com/), create an app that accomplishes the following: